 Wright gave an AFI Award-winning performance as Martin Luther King, Jr. Wright reprised his role as Norman “Belize” Arriaga in HBO’s award-winning adaptation of Angels in America in 2003.

 Wright’s performance gifted him an Emmy award and a Golden Globe award for Best Supporting Actor in a miniseries.
-In 2004, he appeared in ‘The Manchurian Candidate’ which was the remake of Jonathan Demme.
+However, In 2004, he appeared in ‘The Manchurian Candidate’; the remake of Jonathan Demme.

 In February 2005, Wright worked for HBO Films in ‘Lackawanna Blues.’
-Wright also guest starred on series ‘The Young Indiana Jones Chronicles’ and ‘Homicide: Life on the Street.’
+Furthermore, Wright also guest-starred on series ‘The Young Indiana Jones Chronicles’ and ‘Homicide: Life on the Street.’

 Wright’s other film roles were Washington attorney Bennett Holiday in ‘Syriana,’ a geopolitical thriller film of 2005.
-The same year, Wright appeared as Bill Murray’s eccentric Ethiopian neighbor Winston in ‘Broken Flowers.’
+Similarly, in the same year, Wright appeared as Bill Murray’s eccentric Ethiopian neighbor Winston in ‘Broken Flowers.’

-Again the same year in 2005, he starred in the play ‘This Is How It Goes.’
-Wright was cast as one of the tenants in ‘Lady in the Water.’
+Similarly, in the same year in 2005, he starred in the play ‘This Is How It Goes,’ where he appeared as one of the tenants in ‘Lady in the Water.’

-Wright was featured as Felix Leiter in the James Bond movie ‘Casino Royale,’ in 2006.
-Wright later reprised the role in ‘Quantum of Solace in 2008.
+Wright performed as Felix Leiter in the James Bond movie ‘Casino Royale,’ in 2006.
+However, Wright later reprised the role in ‘Quantum of Solace in 2008.